Special elements in lattices of semigroup varieties: The lattice

-Although Theorems~\ref{SEM umod deg>2} and~\ref{SEM umod deg<3-nec} do not provide a classification of all upper-modular varieties, they permit the deduction of some important and surprising properties of such varieties.
-Theorems~\ref{SEM umod deg>2} and~\ref{SEM umod deg<3-nec}, together with results of the articles~\cite{Volkov-92-mod3,Volkov-Ershova-91}, imply the following
+Although Theorems~\ref{SEM umod deg>2} and~\ref{SEM umod deg<3-nec} do not provide a classification of all upper-modular varieties, they permit to deduct some important and surprising properties of such varieties.
+Theorems~\ref{SEM umod deg>2} and~\ref{SEM umod deg<3-nec} together with results of the articles~\cite{Volkov-92-mod3,Volkov-Ershova-91} imply the following

 \begin{corollary}[\!\!{\mdseries\cite[Corollary~2]{Vernikov-08-umod2}}] A proper upper-modular semigroup variety has a modular subvariety lattice. \end{corollary}